 Sleeping on the back is the most effective way to reduce the risk of SIDS.
 This applies to night-time as well as daytime naps at home, at the babysitter’s, and even in daycare.
 SIDS can occur during the day and 20 percent of SIDS deaths occur in childcare settings, while a baby is at the babysitter’s or at daycare.
 Remember that a baby can be in the prone position (on their stomach) while he is awake.
 Since experts began promoting the baby-on-back sleep position in 1992, the number of SIDS deaths in the US has declined by 40 percent from 1.2 to 0.7 deaths per thousand births.

-Important: Babies who sleep on their side are at twice the risk of SIDS as babies who sleep on their backs.
-The side position is not very stable, so a baby can easily roll onto the prone (on stomach) position.
+Important: Babies who sleep on their sides are at twice the risk of SIDS as babies who sleep on their backs.
+The side position is not very stable, so a baby can easily roll onto the prone (on the stomach) position.

 Here are some other tips on how to make sure your baby’s sleep environment is safe: